soundofives/worldbuilding/Locations/15k/15k/Personalities/PCs/Muck.md

 #### The Whole Story
 *Bolded statements have been written into Memories* **Muck grew up in a village outside Sinisa**, a poor farmer immersed in the natural world.
 He always had a knack with animals. **In his adolescence, Muck came to the Last and First City to find his fortune**. **He met a young Yrah, and they became quick friends.
 Through Yrah, Muck joined the Citadel of Eight, long before its members grew powerful and famous**.
-Through one of their adventures, they recovered the Tome of Zyx. **Using it, they discovered that the Prince of Demons, Fraz Urb'luu, was working with someone on the Prime Material to open a gate to the Abyss and start a new Blood War.** **They were bent on stopping this plan.
+Through one of their adventures, they recovered the Tome of Zyx. **Using it, they discovered a plot by Orcus to invade the Prime Material and start a new Blood War.** **They were bent on stopping this plan.
 Mordenkainen was not of the same mind.**
-**They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via borrowed magic, (through the Infinite Dark using the Tome of Zyx they had, now only the Demonomicon has the secret of passing through the Infinite Dark--) to the realm of Fraz Urb'luu, to attempt to bind him. **They lost.
-Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound. **Demogorgon, Orcus, and Grazzt came and tore Hollow's Heart apart, taking Yrah and Muck with them.**
+**They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via borrowed magic, (through the Infinite Dark using the Tome of Zyx they had, now only the Demonomicon has the secret of passing through the Infinite Dark--), unknowingly to the realm of Fraz Urb'luu. **Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound. **Demogorgon, Orcus, and Grazzt came and tore Hollow's Heart apart, taking Yrah and Muck with them.**
 Muck went to Orcus, **who was eventually killed**.
 In the chaos until Orcus' rejuvination, **Muck passed from his realm and ended up in the Blood War**. **He passed through the hands of several devils, eventually being given to the Carnival l'Morai.
 From there to a dwarf merchant.
 Then a human smith in the Prime Material.
 Then to the vampiric leaders of the Thieves Guild, his current masters.**

 Should your heart be taken by Fraz, you will be forever Charmed by your heart's possessor.
 You die if Charm **breaks**--and you cannot Charm yourself.
 If he possesses his Heart while the Charm is still active, he dies.
 The Charm can only be broken by Power Word: Heal, Wish, True Resurrection, or similar magic.

+Draft 2:
+**Muck grew up in a village outside Sinisa**, a poor farmer immersed in the natural world.
+He always had a knack with animals. **In his adolescence, Muck came to the Last and First City to find his fortune**. **He met a young Yrah, and they became quick friends.
+Through Yrah, Muck joined the Citadel of Eight, long before its members grew powerful and famous**.
+Through one of their adventures, they recovered the Tome of Zyx. **Using it, they discovered that the Prince of Demons, Fraz Urb'luu, was working with someone on the Prime Material to open a gate to the Abyss and start a new Blood War.** **They were bent on stopping this plan.
+Mordenkainen was not of the same mind.**
+**They fell out with Mordenkainen in a bad way, leaving on bad terms.** They traveled to the Abyss via borrowed magic, (through the Infinite Dark using the Tome of Zyx they had, now only the Demonomicon has the secret of passing through the Infinite Dark--) to the realm of Fraz Urb'luu, to attempt to bind him. **They lost.
+Yrah and Muck both had their hearts ripped out and were claimed by Fraz as slaves.** After that, Yrah and Muck served Fraz as slaves until Fraz was summoned to the Prime Material by Zagyg and Tasha and bound. **Demogorgon, Orcus, and Grazzt came and tore Hollow's Heart apart, taking Yrah and Muck with them.**
+Muck went to Orcus, **who was recently killed, becoming Tenebrous**.
+In this weakened and dormant state, Tenebrous sent Muck to a servant

 #### Entry rolls

 1. Yrah introduces you to Mordenkainen, and you join the Citadel of Eight.
 2. The sack of Hollow's Heart, possession of your Heart by Orcus--a sudden blackness in your mind.
 Amnesia.
-3. A scene at the Carnival l'Morai.
-You meet Amelia the Vampire.
-She falls in love.
+3. **EMPTY**
 4. Another battle, the destruction of Orcus.
 A balor takes your Heart.
 Black.
 5. Your time as a young boy outside of Sinisa.
 You were close to nature and the animals.
 6. You and Yrah discover a horrible secret about the Abyss.